aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fielddatabase/formatattributes/_index.md

 title: FieldDatabase.FormatAttributes
 linktitle: FormatAttributes
 second_title: Aspose.Words for .NET API Reference
-description: FieldDatabase property.
+description: FieldDatabase FormatAttributes property.
 Gets or sets which attributes of the format are to be applied to the table in C#.
 type: docs
 weight: 50
 url: /net/aspose.words.fields/fielddatabase/formatattributes/